shicy/v-render/README.md

 # v-render
-a component based web framework for NodeJS applications.
+a web framework for NodeJS applications, which is component based.